tyren234/codes/README.md

 So here it is - all python scripts I write not for any kind of project, but just to see how something works.

 ## Directories
-Directories hold content appropirate to their name.
+#### Directories hold content appropirate to their name.

-Blind75 - scripts, answers to problems from leetcode blind 75 Random - all the rest
+*blind75* - scripts, answers to problems from leetcode blind 75
+*random* - all the rest

 ## Contact
 In case of something beeing wrong feel free to open an issue or make changes and a pull request.